 One of life’s toughest challenges is overcoming the anger and hurt of being mistreated by someone, especially someone we love, like family members.
 Imperfect people say and do awful and damaging things.

 As Christians, we hear so much about forgiveness and the need to forgive, so let’s get to it!
 Join me on this walk through a short Bible study on forgiveness.

-Forgiveness sounds good in theory often feels insurmountable when you’ve been cheated on by your spouse, or deceived by your supposed-best friend, robbed by your child, or abused by your parent.
+Forgiveness sounds good in theory, but often feels insurmountable when you’ve been cheated on by your spouse, or deceived by your supposed best friend, robbed by your child, or abused by your parent.

-We seem to hold tight to the anger and the hurt, waiting for apologies that often-times never come.
+We seem to hold tight to the anger and the hurt, waiting for apologies that often never come.
 Does that mean we’re stuck in perpetual angst?
 To stay broken until an apology magically rights the wrong?

 An apology is nice but it’s not the secret ingredient to righting the wrong.
 In fact, there’s nothing that really rights the wrong, however time and sustained changed behavior can smooth over the torn edges of damaged relationships.